 It must be admitted that many forms, considered by highly competent judges as varieties, have so perfectly the character of species that they are ranked by other highly competent judges as good and true species.
 (Darwin 1859, 49)

-From a Darwinian perspective, this is a predictable consequence of the fact that the organisms we today wish to classify are merely the most recent stage of a slow, gradual evolutionary process.
-Organisms within a genus have common ancestors, perhaps relatively recent common ancestors; some naturalists may see ten species with a few varieties in each; others may rank some of the varieties as species and give the same genus twenty species.
+From a Darwinian perspective, this is a predictable consequence of the fact that the organisms we today wish to classify as species are merely the most recent stage of a slow, gradual evolutionary process.
+Organisms within a genus have common ancestors, perhaps relatively recent common ancestors; some naturalists may see ten species with a few varieties in each; others may rank some of the varieties as species and divide the same genus into twenty species.
 Both classifications may be done with the utmost objectivity and care by skilled observers.
 As systematists like to say, some of us are ‘lumpers’, some of us are ‘splitters’.
 Reality is neither.

 2.3.5 Tempo and Mode of Evolutionary Change